BartJolling/bartjolling.github.io/_posts/2021-04-10-beautiful-jekyll-ruby-2-7.md

 ### Getting the code
-Start from a fresh git repository.
-Also clone the Beautiful Jekyll theme so it's easier to copy over files.
-From the `/home/bart/` directory, execute these commands:
+I started from a fresh local git repository and cloned the *Beautiful Jekyll* theme to my PC to make it easier to copy files.
+From the `/home/bart/` directory, I executed these commands:

 ~~~~ shell
 rm -rf ./bartjolling.github.io/